MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Consider storing high volume data sent from device to cloud locally and uploading hourly/daily.

 Group many smaller devices to cloud messages into fewer larger messages to reduce the total number of messages.
-However, don't only send very large messages but balance between average message size and throughput.
+However, don't only send large messages but balance between average message size and throughput.

-## Device Management and modeling layer
+## Device management and modeling layer

 Different types of devices, using different protocols, connectivity, data ingestion frequencies and communication patterns can be connected to an IoT Solution and an IoT Solution can connect to many devices and gateways at the same time.
 The IoT Solution must be capable of managing which devices and gateways are connected and how they're configured.